Predstan/Algorithm-and-Data-Structure/README.md

 3. Bubble Sort, Selection Sorting, Insertion Sort
 4. Maintaining a Sorted List, Maintaining a Sorted List
 5. Comparing the Implementations

+# Chapter 6 - LinkedList
+1. Singly LinkedList, Traversing the Nodes,  Searching for a Node,  Prepending Nodes,Removing Nodes
+2. Using a Tail Reference
+3. The Sorted Linked List